Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Results

 \subsection{The role of the optimization constraint}

-What is the role of the optimization constraint when minimizing $\LossRec$ and what is the effect on the evaluation scores?
-In Fig.~\ref{fig:lambda} we plot the trajectory of $\lambda$ for different values of $\eta=\{0.05, 0.1, 0.2, 0.3\}$ during training on the \ac{COCO} dataset.
-We also provide \begin{enumerate*} \item the trajectory of the evaluation score (recall sum) over the validation set during training (Fig.~\ref{fig:rsum}), \item the trajectory of the reconstruction loss for different values of $\eta$ and when optimized without using a constraint (Fig.~\ref{fig:reconstrction_loss}), and \item the trajectory of the contrastive loss for different values of $\eta$ (Fig.~\ref{fig:contrastive_loss}). \end{enumerate*} Based on Fig.~\ref{fig:constraint} we observe: \begin{enumerate}[leftmargin=*,nosep] \item $\lambda$ increases until the optimization constraint is met.
-The closer the reconstruction loss is to the bound, the slower the increase.
-When the reconstruction constraint is met, $\lambda$ decreases to 0 (Fig.~\ref{fig:lambda}). \item $\lambda$ is positive again when the reconstruction loss becomes higher than the bound $\eta$ (Fig.~\ref{fig:lambda}). \item The reconstruction loss converges to the value of $\eta$ (Fig.~\ref{fig:reconstrction_loss}).
+What is the role of the optimization constraint when minimizing $\LossRec$ and what is the effect on the evaluation scores compared to using $\LossDua$?
+In Figure~\ref{fig:lambda} we plot the trajectory of $\lambda$ for different values of $\eta \in \{0.05, 0.1, 0.15, 0.2, 0.25\}$ during training on the \ac{COCO} dataset.
+We also provide \begin{enumerate*}[label=(\roman*)] \item the trajectory of the evaluation score (recall sum) over the validation set during training (Figure~\ref{fig:rsum}), \item the trajectory of the reconstruction loss for different values of $\eta$ and when optimized without using a constraint ($\LossDua$) (Figure~\ref{fig:reconstrction_loss}), and \item the trajectory of the contrastive loss for different values of $\eta$ (Figure~\ref{fig:contrastive_loss}). \end{enumerate*} Based on Figure~\ref{fig:constraint} we observe: \begin{enumerate}[nosep] \item $\lambda$ increases until the optimization constraint is met (i.e., the bound $\eta$).
+The closer the reconstruction loss is to $\eta$, the slower the increase of $\lambda$.
+When the reconstruction constraint is met, $\lambda$ decreases to 0 (Figure~\ref{fig:lambda}). \item $\lambda$ is positive again when the reconstruction loss becomes higher than the bound $\eta$ (Figure~\ref{fig:lambda}, purple line). \item The reconstruction loss converges to the value of $\eta$ (Figure~\ref{fig:reconstrction_loss}).
 However, it is not possible to meet every value of $\eta$.
-E.g., $\eta = 0.05$ is too low to achieve for the model. \item A lower reconstruction loss does not necessarily result in higher evaluation scores (Fig.~\ref{fig:rsum}).
-E.g., the recall sum is higher for $\eta=0.2$ than for $\eta=0.1$ or $\eta=0.05$.
-The reconstruction loss, when optimizing with $\LossDua$, is lower than with $\LossLag \eta=0.2$, but $\LossLag$ yields higher evaluation scores. \item The value and the development of the contrastive loss do not depend on the value of the reconstruction loss (Fig.~\ref{fig:contrastive_loss}).
-E.g., a model optimized with $\LossCon$ has the same contrastive loss trajectory as a model that is optimized with $\LossLag$ as a constraint.
-Hence, the contrastive loss on its own does not provide a good indication of the performances on the evaluation task.
+E.g., $\eta = 0.05$ is too low to achieve for the model. \item A lower reconstruction loss does not necessarily result in higher evaluation scores (Figure~\ref{fig:rsum}).
+E.g., the recall sum is higher for $\eta=0.15$ than for $\eta=0.1$ or $\eta=0.05$. \item The value and the development of the contrastive loss do not depend much on the value of the reconstruction loss (Figure~\ref{fig:contrastive_loss}).
+E.g., a model optimized with $\LossCon$ has the same contrastive loss trajectory as a model that is optimized with $\LossLag$ and $\LossDua$.
+Hence, the contrastive loss on its own does not provide a good indication of the performance on the evaluation task.
 Similar trajectories of the contrastive loss result in different evaluation scores (hence different learned representations). \end{enumerate}